COC/COP

 - Very brittle and hard; does not scratch easily

-- Multiple temperature grades to 275°F working temperature
+- Wide range of grades to 275°F working temperature

 - Suitable for optical applications